UMN-CSCI5609/Assignments-Instructions/A3-Scrolly/README.md

 # A3: Scrollytelling

 ## Your Tasks
-For your final assignment, no more *'fill-in-the-blank'* to replicate the demo.
+For assignment 3, no more *'fill-in-the-blank'* to replicate the demo.
 Instead, you’ll work with the same code from the demo to learn how the scrolly effect is programmed and make required modifications as bleow.
 (Of course, we’ll provide detailed explanations about the scrolly component).

 0. **Download and run the code**
 - Simply add the A3 folder provided here into your `src/routes` folder